 - (a) F3F Racing Class is governed by rules contained within Volume F3 of the FAI Sporting Code.
 These additional notes are guidelines considered to be best practice for the organisation of the BMFA F3F Slope Racing League. - (b) The BMFA F3F League is executed under the remit of the Silent Flight Technical Committee (SFTC), who from time to time may delegate responsibility for the running of the League to an individual League Coordinator, Group of Coordinators, or BMFA Specialist Body as applicable.
 In the event that a Group is accountable, one person will be delegated to act as liaison to the SFTC and will be known as the BMFA F3F League Coordinator. - (c) The league will be run annually, typically starting in April and ending in October.
-The final classification of competitors will be determined at the end of the Season - (d) Team Selection will be achieved from the results of a dedicated Team Trial contest.
-Eligibility for the selection to the Team Trial will be based on the normalised scores from League Competitions and designated 'National' Competitions. - (e) An equal number of Competitions to be scheduled in the North and the South of the UK subject to the availability of suitable sites. - (f) The Southern Boundary of Yorkshire and Lancashire will be the dividing line for determining the classification of a Northern or Southern Competition.
-All areas to the North of this boundary will be classed as Northern, whilst all areas to the South of this boundary will be classed as Southern. - (g) National Competitions will be those run on a centralised basis and may include the BMFA F3F Nationals, BARCS F3F Open, any UK based F3F Eurotour Competitions, or other F3F Open Competitions, or as designated by the League Coordinator.
+The final classification of competitors will be determined at the end of the Season - (d) Team Selection will be achieved from the results of the final league scores.
+See section 7.6.1.7 UK F3F Team Selection - (e) An equal number of Competitions to be scheduled in the North and the South of the UK subject to the availability of suitable sites. - (f) The Southern Boundary of Yorkshire and Lancashire will be the dividing line for determining the classification of a Northern or Southern Competition.
+All areas to the North of this boundary will be classed as Northern, whilst all areas to the South of this boundary will be classed as Southern. - (g) National Competitions will be those run on a centralised basis and may include the BMFA F3F Nationals, BARCS F3F Open or any other F3F Open Competitions as designated by the League Coordinator, including UK Eurotour and World Cup events.

 - (a) Competitors will pre-enter the contests by 10pm on the Wednesday evening before the Competition.
 Registration will open approximately 2 weeks prior to this date.
-The basic details of the contest must be notified on the BMFA website or in the BMFA News at least one month before the contest. - (b) Pre-entry details must include: - (i) Pilots Name - (ii) Frequency to be used (A minimum of two legal frequencies in the case of 35mHz) - (iii) BMFA Membership Number or proof of acceptable insurance cover.
+The basic details of the contest must be notified on the BMFA website or in the BMFA News at least one month before the contest. - (b) Pre-entry details must include: - (i) Pilots Name - (ii) Frequency to be used (A minimum of two legal frequencies in the case of 35mHz) - (iii) BMFA Membership Number or proof of acceptable insurance cover. - (c) Entry Fee to be paid on the morning of the Competition.